ImageMagick/Usage-Markdown/transform/index.md

 *The three lower images show the profile of the gradient produced both a graph and the original image itself.
 This makes it easier to see how one gradient image was modified to become another.
 It was generated using the [Gnuplot](http://www.gnuplot.info/) graph ploting program, via the script "`im_profile`" in the IM Examples, [Scripts](../scripts/) directory.*

 This is actually equivalent to the [Gamma Adjustment](../color_mods/#gamma) operator but with the argument inverted.
 For example a "`-gamma 2`" operation would be equivalent to an "`-evaluate pow 0.5`" or a 'square root' operation function.
-Similarly "`-gamma 0.5`" is equivelent to squaring using "`-evaluate pow 2`"
+Similarly "`-gamma 0.5`" is equivalent to squaring using "`-evaluate pow 2`"

 By doing some special gradient manipulations, you can use this method to convert a linear gradient into a complex circular arc.